ProteinEngineering-PESB2/plastic_degrading_enzymes/README.md

 ## Training strategies applied to develop classification models

-<a name="using"></a>
+This work explores different supervised learning strategies to train binary classification models.
+The folder [train_models](src/train_models/) has the script implemented for the development of classification models, including:

+- classification_models.py
+- training_model.py
+- run_training_process.py
+- merging_performances_by_plastic.ipynb

+The script training_model.py facilitate the training during exploration step for all type of plastic explored in this work.

+Besides, in the folder [selecting_models](src/selecting_models/) you will find scripts for analyzing the results of the exploration performances and for selecting the best combinations of supervised learning algorithms and numerical representation strategies.

+Finally, the folder [checking_and_characterizing_models](src/checking_and_characterizing_models/) facilitates the processing, voting, and genering the trained models to use to classify new sequences.

+These models were used for analyzing:

+- Generated sequences throug the pre-trained model ZymCTRL [6].
+The folder [generating_sequences](src/generating_sequences/) contain the scripts implemented for the enzyme sequences generation
+- Plastic-degrading enzymes with unknown plastic-substrate target collected from RemeDB [7]

+See folder [exploring_generated_sequences](src/exploring_generated_sequences/) for more details.
+These scripts facilitate:

+- Loading enzyme sequences previously encoded
+- Loading models
-## Using the models trained with new enzyme sequences
+- Using the models for predicting with classification and probabilities
+- Filter the classification based on a threshold (default threshold=0.5)

 <a name="references"> </a>

 ## References

 - [1] Dallago, C., Schütze, K., Heinzinger, M., Olenyi, T., Littmann, M., Lu, A. X., ... & Rost, B. (2021).
 Learned embeddings from deep learning to visualize and predict protein sets.
 Current Protocols, 1(5), e113.
+- [2] Medina-Ortiz, D., Contreras, S., Fernández, D., Soto-García, N., Moya, I., Cabas-Mora, G., & Olivera-Nappa, Á. (2024).
+Protein language models and machine learning facilitate the identification of antimicrobial peptides.
+International Journal of Molecular Sciences, 25(16), 8851.
-- [2] Sankara Subramanian, S. H., Balachandran, K. R. S., Rangamaran, V. R., & Gopal, D. (2020).
+- [3] Sankara Subramanian, S. H., Balachandran, K. R. S., Rangamaran, V. R., & Gopal, D. (2020).
 RemeDB: tool for rapid prediction of enzymes involved in bioremediation from high-throughput metagenome data sets.
 Journal of Computational Biology, 27(7), 1020-1029.
-- [3]
-- [4]
+- [4] Medina-Ortiz, D., Contreras, S., Amado-Hinojosa, J., Torres-Almonacid, J., Asenjo, J. A., Navarrete, M., & Olivera-Nappa, Á. (2022).
+Generalized property-based encoders and digital signal processing facilitate predictive tasks in protein engineering.
+Frontiers in Molecular Biosciences, 9, 898627.
+- [5] Dallago, C., Schütze, K., Heinzinger, M., Olenyi, T., Littmann, M., Lu, A. X., ... & Rost, B. (2021).
+Learned embeddings from deep learning to visualize and predict protein sets.
+Current Protocols, 1(5), e113.
+- [6] Munsamy, G., Lindner, S., Lorenz, P., & Ferruz, N. (2022, December).
+ZymCTRL: a conditional language model for the controllable generation of artificial enzymes.
+In NeurIPS Machine Learning in Structural Biology Workshop.
+- [7] Sankara Subramanian, S. H., Balachandran, K. R. S., Rangamaran, V. R., & Gopal, D. (2020).
+RemeDB: tool for rapid prediction of enzymes involved in bioremediation from high-throughput metagenome data sets.
+Journal of Computational Biology, 27(7), 1020-1029.